valzzu/ml_mods/ml_alg/README.md

 ## Settings
 Available mod's settings through UIExpansionKit:
 * **Maximal distance to limbs:** maximal distance to limbs for successful grab, 0.25 by default, scaled by avatar height.
-* **Allow friends to manipulate you:** allow manipulation for everyone in room (includes new joiners and option toggle), disabled by default.
+* **Allow everyone to manipulate you:** allow manipulation for everyone in room (includes new joiners and option toggle), disabled by default.
 Disabled means only friends can manipulate you.
 * **Allow pull:** allow player pulling, enabled by default.
 * **Allow head pull:** allow head pulling, enabled by default.
 * **Allow hands pull:** allow hands pulling, enabled by default.